CheesyNinjaBear/Super_Smash_Tux/README.md

 # Super_Smash_Tux

-## An open source game similar to super smash bros in the same way that super tux and super tux cart are similar to super Mario bros and Mario cart.
+## An open source game similar to Super Smash Bros in the same way that [SuperTux](https://www.supertux.org/) and [SuperTuxKart](https://supertuxkart.net) are similar to Super Mario Bros and Mario Kart.

 ## what is this project?

-This project is a free and open source super smash bros alternative using open source characters like Tux and his friends.
+This project is a free and open source Super Smash Bros. alternative using open source characters like Tux and his friends.
 The end goal is for a 3D fighting game operating on a 2D plane.

 ## hardware requirements